toblaroni/java-network-protocol/README.md

 The server should listen to a port number in the range 6000 to 6999.
 All code should adhere to the Java coding standards.

-The purpose of this coursework was to assess our grasp of networking in Java.
 For my implementation I received 29/30 marks.